Rob Senderoff: Coaching career

 On Dec.
 28, 2018, Senderoff won his 149th career game, passing Jim McDonald for the most in Kent State history.
 The Flashes made their fourth CIT appearance under Senderoff later that season before going 15–8 two years later, their second-best season winning percentage (.652) of Senderoff's tenure.
 New athletic director Randale L. Richmond subsequently rewarded the coach with another extension through 2026.

-During the 2021–22 season, Senderoff led the team to a 12-game winning streak to conclude the regular season, the longest winning streak at Kent State since the 2002.
+During the 2021–22 season, Senderoff led the team to a 12-game winning streak to conclude the regular season, the longest winning streak at Kent State since the 2002 season.
 He was named MAC Coach of the Year for the first time in March 2022, the ninth time a KSU head coach had won the award.
-Despite posting the best record of his career at 23–11, KSU lost to Akron in the MAC Tournament finals before falling to Northern Arizona in the first round of the inaugural edition of The Basketball Classic.
+Despite posting the best record of his career at the time at 23–11, KSU lost to Akron in the MAC Tournament finals before falling to Northern Arizona in the first round of the inaugural edition of The Basketball Classic.

+In the 2022-2023 season, Senderoff led the Golden Flashes to even more success, finishing 28-7, 15-3 in conference play.
+It is the best record of Senderoff's career and the best record by Kent State since 2007-2008 when they also went 28-7 overall.
+In the MAC Tournament, the Flashes would go on to defeat 7th seeded Northern Illinois and arch-rival 4th seeded Akron to reach the MAC Tournament Championship against #1 seeded Toledo.
+Despite being underdogs and Toledo riding a 17-game winning streak, the Flashes would defeat Toledo to win the MAC Tournament.
+It was the second time in Senderoff's career his Flashes won the Tournament and their second appearance in the NCAA Tournament during his tenure.
+The Flashes would go on to lose in the first round of the NCAA Tournament to Indiana.